-On the historic occasion of the Open House for The Obama Portraits Tour and Black American Portraits on Sunday, November 7, LACMA debuted two floral environments (made possible through the generosity of Issa Rae) by Los Angeles-based artist Maurice Harris of Bloom & Plume.
+On the historic occasion of the Open House for The Obama Portraits Tour and Black American Portraits on Sunday, November 7, LACMA debuted two floral environments (made possible through the generosity of Issa Rae) by Los Angeles-based artist Maurice Harris of Bloom & Plume which will be on view through Sunday, January 2, 2022.
 Inspired by the portraits of President Barack Obama and Mrs. Michelle Obama by Kehinde Wiley and Amy Sherald, both installations offer an interactive context for self-portraits that allow visitors to see themselves in the light of creative possibility.

 Since growing up in Stockton, an all-American city in the San Joaquin Valley, Maurice has developed his own unique artistic language.
 He attributes this to a creative family: his mother, a musician; his father, a charismatic minister; and his grandmother, a florist whose larger-than-life grandness made a major impression on him.
 Opulence and beauty were also aspirational escapes while growing up gay in a straight and Christian world.
 His practice includes fashion, photography, design, installation, and performance, and he uses all to lures people in with beauty and convey messages.